 '''

-y = if u > HighLimit then HighLimit else u;
+y = if u > HighLimit then HighLimit

+else if u < LowLimit then LowLimit else u;

 '''

 This construct might introduce discontinuities.
 If this is the case, appropriate information about the crossing points should be provided to the integrator.
 The use of crossing functions is described later.